Urban area: United States

 The largest urban area in the United States is that of New York City and its surrounding suburbs.
 The New York–Jersey City–Newark, NY–NJ urban area had a population of 19,426,449 as of 2020, while the larger metropolitan area had a population of 20,140,470, and the combined statistical area had a population of 23,582,649.
 The next five largest urban areas in the U.S. are those of Los Angeles, Chicago, Miami, Houston, and Dallas.
 80.0 percent of the population of the United States lives within the boundaries of an urban area as of the 2020 census.

 The concept of Urbanized Areas as defined by the U.S. Census Bureau is often used as a more accurate gauge of the size of a city, since in different cities and states the lines between city borders and the urbanized area of that city are often not the same.
 For example, the city of Greenville, South Carolina has a city population just over 68,000 and an urbanized area population of around 400,000, while Greensboro, North Carolina has a city population just over 285,000 and an urbanized area population of around 300,000 — meaning that Greenville is actually "larger" for some intents and purposes, but not for others, such as taxation, local elections, etc.

 In the U.S. Department of Agriculture's natural resources inventory, urban areas are officially known as developed areas or urban and built-up areas.
 Such areas include cities, ethnic villages, other built-up areas of more than 10 ac (4 ha), industrial sites, railroad yards, cemeteries, airports, golf courses, shooting ranges, institutional and public administration sites, and similar areas.
 The 1997 national resources inventory placed over 98,000,000 ac (40,000,000 ha) in this category, an increase of 25,000,000 ac (10,000,000 ha) since 1982.

+Oceania

+Australia

+The Australian Bureau of Statistics refers to urban areas as Urban Centres, which it generally defines as population clusters of 1,000 or more people.
+Australia is one of the most urbanised countries in the world, with more than 50% of the population residing in Australia's three biggest urban centres.

+New Zealand

+Statistics New Zealand defines urban areas in New Zealand, which are independent of any administrative subdivisions and have no legal basis.
+There are four classes of urban area: major urban areas (population 100,000+), large urban areas (population 30,000–99,999), medium urban areas (population 10,000–29,999) and small urban areas (population 1,000–9,999).
+As of 2021, there are 7 major urban areas, 13 large urban areas, 22 medium urban areas and 136 small urban areas.
+Urban areas are reclassified after each New Zealand census, so population changes between censuses does not change an urban area's classification.